topdev921/E-Commerce-Headless-CRM/README.md

 Special thanks to the Strapi and Stripe development communities for their support and resources.

 ## Contact
-Created by [Abeer Ahmed](https://www.linkedin.com/in/abeerwebdev/) - feel free to contact me.
+Created by Abeer Ahmed [LinkedIn profile](https://www.linkedin.com/in/abeerwebdev/) - feel free to contact me.